dougfulop/rlhf-book/chapters/06-preference-data.md

 > Write me a short poem about a goldfish. **Start each sentence with the letter g.**

 The second part of this query is called the constraint, and the preference data could be constructed with an example in the chosen column that follows the constraint.
-Constructing this preference data, which would be included as *synthetic* preference data involves prompting the same of multiple models twice.
+Constructing this preference data, which would be included as *synthetic* preference data, involves prompting the same of multiple models twice.
 Once with the constraint included and once without.

 For example, prompting GPT-4.5-Preview with both of these gives the following.